Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <ltqueue-enqueue-refresh-leaf>

+The `refreshLeaf`#sub(`e`) procedure is responsible for updating the rank of the leaf node affected by the enqueue.
+It simply reads the value of `Min_timestamp` of the enqueuer node it's logically attached to (line 58) and CAS the leaf node's rank accordingly (line 60).

-The followings are the dequeuer procedures:
+The followings are the dequeuer procedures.

 #figure(
   kind: "algorithm",